realmcu/HoneyGUI/doc/en/GUI-APP/Switch_APP/index.md

-#  Application switching
+#  Application Switching
-## Application switching animation sample
+## Application Switching Animation Sample
 - The first app has a list, and the second app has a grid.
 - Clicking on the first app's button will switch to the second app.
 - The first app will gradually become transparent until it disappears when switching, and the second app will enlarge to fill the screen.